23 Jun Company car tax changes: 2019/20

-The reduction from 16% to 2% for zero-emission cars and hybrids with an electric range of at least 130 miles translates into a reduction in the taxable benefit of £4,200 for a car with a list price of £30,000, equivalent to a tax saving of £1,680 for a higher rate taxpayer and £840 for a basic rate taxpayer.
+The reduction from 16% to 2% for zero-emission cars and hybrids with an electric range of at least 130 miles translates into a reduction in the taxable benefit of £4,200.
+For a car with a list price of £30,000, equal to a tax saving of £1,680 for a higher rate taxpayer and £840 for a basic rate taxpayer.

 Employers will also save Class 1A National Insurance contributions of just under £580.

 The provision of fuel for private motoring in a company car is rarely a worthwhile benefit unless private mileage is very high.
-The fuel multiplier is set at £24,100, meaning that where the list price of the car is less than £24,100, the tax on the fuel will be more than the tax on the car.
+The fuel multiplier is set at £24,100, which means the list price of the car is less than £24,100.
+The tax on the fuel will be more than the tax on the car.

-However, HMRC does not regard electricity as a ‘fuel’ for fuel benefit purposes.
-Therefore, no taxable benefit arises if the employer meets the cost of the electricity for private journeys in a company car; the employee can, therefore, enjoy the benefit tax-free.
+HMRC does not regard electricity as a ‘fuel’ for fuel benefit purposes.
+No taxable benefit arises if the employer meets the cost of electricity for private journeys in a company car.
+The employee can enjoy the benefit tax-free.

-Employees without a company car can also benefit from tax-free employer-provided electricity where the employer provides a charging point at or near the place of work.
-The exemption is not limited to the employee’s own car – it can also be provided for a car in which the employee is a passenger.
+Employees without a company car can also enjoy tax-free employer-provided electricity.
+Therefore, a charging point must be provided at the tax company.
+The exemption is not limited to the employee’s own car.
+It can also be provided for a car in which the employee is a passenger.

 Where fuel is not provided, the employer can reimburse company car drivers for the cost of fuel used for business mileage tax-free by using HMRC’s advisory fuel rates.
 Where the car is an electric car, a tax-free reimbursement can be made at the rate of four pence per mile.
 Advisory fuel rates, updated quarterly, can be found on the Gov.uk website at www.gov.uk/government/publications/advisory-fuel-rates.

-Significant tax reductions are available from 6 April 2020 for electric and hybrid cars, with the greatest savings available for those choosing electric cars or those with an electric range of at least 130 miles.
-Going electric can benefit both employees and employers.
+Significant tax reductions are available from 6 April 2020 to electric and hybrid cars.
+The greatest savings are available for those choosing electric cars.
+Those with an electric range of at least 130 miles.
+An electric can perfect for both employees and employers.